 - Add some crunchy veggies.
-Choose a mix of raw and cooked veggies like cucumber, bell pepper, mushrooms, zucchini, squash.
+Choose a mix of raw and cooked veggies like cucumber, bell pepper, mushrooms, zucchini, and squash.

 - Finally, top it and serve.
-Finish it all off with some fresh herbs like cilantro, chives or parsley and some Tahini sauce, avocado, salsa, balsamic vinegar, greek yogurt, Homemade Healthy Salad Dressing, Beet Pesto or this Lemon Basil Pesto.
+Finish it all off with some fresh herbs like cilantro, chives, or parsley and some Tahini sauce, avocado, salsa, balsamic vinegar, greek yogurt, and Homemade Lemon Basil Pesto or Green Goddess Dressing.